KuNgia09/Bangcle/README.md

 - 8.0
 - 8.1

-but Bangcle don't support App which have rewrite Application currently
+but Bangcle don't support Apk which have rewrite Application currently

 ### How to use
 1. use Apktool decompile the Apk what you need to protect